 The decision to close the school, or delay the start of school, is not taken lightly; as working parents ourselves we understand the inconvenience it causes.
 Our decision is always based on the protocol adopted by the Bellevue and Issaquah School Districts.
-When we are all in -person, CHA has staff and parents coming from a wide geographic area; even if conditions are good where you are, that might not be the case for the rest of our community.
+CHA has staff and parents coming from a wide geographic area; even if conditions are good where you are, that might not be the case for the rest of our community.
 Please take into consideration your personal situation and make the appropriate decision to keep you and your student safe.
 Whenever possible, we will call the late start at 6:30 p.m. on the prior evening.
 School closures will typically be announced by 6:30 a.m the morning of.

 Situation: Late Start